 What to Expect

 If you have droopy eyelids, consistent bags under your eyes, or misshapen eyelids, eyelid surgery could help.
-For pediatric patients, most procedures can be done under general anesthesia while adult patients are more likely to have a numbing injection followed by an intravenous medication to help you relax.
+For pediatric patients, most procedures can be done under general anesthesia.

 This is an ambulatory procedure and the patient can be sent home following the surgery.
 Rarely is there a case where a patch or bandage is required afterwards and the pain following the procedure is usually minimal.